 Charities are also able to work directly with Enthuse to build their own bespoke maps for courses or fundraising events.
 This may be to replace a previously planned event or to form the basis of an entirely unique one.

 From a functionality point of view, the map will be displayed across the charity’s event page, as well as all individual and team fundraising pages.
 This makes it simple and straightforward for supporters to keep track of their progress visually.

 Event leaderboards also help to encourage healthy competition between supporters.
 They will show all of those who have finished the route, sorted by the fastest finisher.
 Team pages will also show how much distance has been covered by all participants in the event, as well as how many members have completed the route.

-The maps also display key route milestones, such as Big Ben or the Cutty Sark for the London Marathon, to help keep participants motivated as they strive to complete their event.
+The maps also display key route milestones, such as Big Ben or the Cutty Sark for a London-based run, to help keep participants motivated as they strive to complete their event.
 Charities can customise start and finish pins for the route as well.
 Progress along the event course can be automatically tracked via a linked Strava account or participants can also upload manual activities if they are using a different fitness app.

 De-risking face to face events

 While Virtual Journeys has primarily been created to help keep virtual events exciting for participants, there are additional important ways the product can help charities when physical fundraising events start to come back.